zbirow/Yuffin-Image-Archive/README.md

 2. Run the `Yuffin-Archive.py` file.
 3.  **To Pack:**
     *   Click "Browse..." to select your source folder containing images.
-    *   Click "Save As..." to choose a location and name for your `.yuf` archive.
+    *   Click "Save As..." to choose a location and name for your `.yufi` archive.
     *   Click **PACK**.
 4.  **To Unpack:**
-    *   Click "Browse..." to select an existing `.yuf` archive file.
+    *   Click "Browse..." to select an existing `.yufi` archive file.
     *   Click "Browse..." to choose an empty output folder.
     *   Click **UNPACK**.

 ### Viewing an Archive

 1. Open the `index.html` file in any modern web browser (Chrome, Firefox, Edge, Safari).
-2. Click the "Select .yuf File" button.
+2. Click the "Select .yufi File" button.
-3. Select your `.yuf` archive file from your computer.
+3. Select your `.yufi` archive file from your computer.
 4. The gallery will load instantly.
 Use the filter and pagination controls to browse your collection.

-## ⚙️ The `.yuf` File Format
+## ⚙️ The `.yufi` File Format

 The file format is designed for efficiency and random access.